Master of Music in Piano Pedagogy

 - General Music Electives

-We offer a limited number of graduate assistantships, fellowships, and tuition waivers to graduate music students in the fall of every academic year.
-Graduate awards are reviewed and renewed annually.
-To view a full list of graduate assistantship positions visit the Graduate Studies homepage.
-NOTE: New students applying for entry in the spring semester will not be eligible for a graduate assistantship, fellowship, or tuition waiver, but may apply for the following academic year.
+We offer a limited number of graduate assistantships, fellowships, and scholarships to graduate music students entering Butler in the fall semester.
+Graduate awards and assistantships are reviewed and renewed annually.
+To view a full list of graduate assistantship positions, visit the Graduate Studies homepage.

-Piano Pedagogy Graduate Assistantship
+Piano Pedagogy Graduate assistantship

-How to apply: Select the Piano Pedagogy assistantship when prompted on the Graduate Application.
+How to Apply: Select the Piano Pedagogy assistantship when prompted on the Graduate Application.
 A pedagogy interview is required, students pursuing the MM in Piano Pedagogy degree will automatically be considered for the assistantship and do not need to complete a separate interview.

 Award Details: Includes a full tuition waiver of graduate tuition for 15 credit hours per year plus a stipend.

-Collaborative Piano Graduate Assistantship
+Collaborative Piano Graduate assistantship

-How to apply: Select the Collaborative Piano assistantship when prompted on the Graduate Application.
+How to Apply: Select the Collaborative Piano assistantship when prompted on the Graduate Application.
 A collaborative piano audition is required of all applicants.

 Award Details: Includes a full tuition waiver of graduate tuition for 15 credit hours per year plus a stipend.

-Faculty supervisors: Amanda Hopson, Coordinator of Collaborative Piano and Kate Boyd, Professor of Piano and Piano Area Coordinator
+Faculty Supervisors: Amanda Hopson, Coordinator of Collaborative Piano and Kate Boyd, Professor of Piano and Piano Area Coordinator

 An active soloist and chamber musician, American pianist Kate Boyd has performed solo recitals at Weill Hall at Carnegie Hall, Schubert’s birth house in Vienna, the National Concert Hall in Dublin, the Musikhalle Hamburg, in addition to many places throughout the US, Europe and Canada.
 As a faculty member at Butler University, she has appeared as a soloist with each of the University’s large ensembles in performances ranging from Beethoven’s Choral Fantasy to Gershwin’s Rhapsody in Blue.